 If you’re interested in attracting higher-paying tenants, consider adding helpful gadgets to your properties.
 Here are a few examples:

-- Smart smoke detectors – These monitor the quality of the air in your property and alert you if a fire is detected.
+- Smart Smoke Detectors – These monitor the air quality on your property and alert you if a fire is detected.

-As you can see, these amenities could help you attract better tenants and charge more for rent due to the safety advantages.
-On top of that, safety features give you peace of mind so you don’t have to worry as much about your tenants and properties.
+As you can see, rental property technology can help you attract better tenants and allow you to charge more for rent due to the safety advantages.
+On top of that, safety features give you peace of mind, so you don’t have to worry as much about your tenants and properties.

 All of the options mentioned in this post can help you improve your rental property business, but if you still feel overwhelmed with unwanted responsibilities, consider partnering with Bay Management Group.

 We can help you get the best possible return on your rental property investments and relieve you of many tasks so you can turn your business into a source of more passive income.
-If you’re interested in learning more, contact us today.
+If you’re interested in learning more about our services in Maryland, Pennsylvania, Washington D.C., and Virginia, contact us today.